AdobeDocs/dynamic-media-classic.en/help/using/application-setup.md

    Use the parenthesis to embrace the row or column position in the file name.

-   For example, for your row regular expression, it could look like the following:
+   For example, for your row's regular expression, it could look like the following:

    `\w+-R([0-9]+)-\w+`